-The latest FAQs and additional guidance released by the Federal Reserve include the following relevant information:
+The latest FAQ and additional guidance released by the Federal Reserve include the following relevant information:

 - 1. Launch Date.
-According to recent statements by Federal Reserve Chairman Jerome Powell, the Federal Reserve is "days away" from launching the Main Street Lending Program.
-The Main Street Lending Program will accept loans that were originated under the terms announced on May 27 if funded before June 10, 2020. - 2.
-Structure and Overview.
+The Main Street Lending Program was launched on July 6.
+2020 and is available for loans originated prior to December 31, 2020. - Structure and Overview.
 Contrary to some prior press reports, the Federal Reserve confirmed in its FAQ that the Main Street Lending Program would be effectuated only through eligible lenders, and no direct loans from the Federal Reserve will occur.
 The FAQ further confirms that unlike the Paycheck Protection Program ("PPP"), the Main Street Lending Program will not contain any form of loan forgiveness (other than reductions in interest, extensions of repayment schedules or similar relief in the event of a restructuring or workout scenario). - 3.
 Eligible Borrowers.
 The FAQ provided additional guidance with respect to the types of borrowers that will be eligible to participate. - a.
 Date of Creation.
-The borrower must be a U.S. business that was formed prior to March 13, 2020. - b.
+The borrower must be a U.S. business that was formed prior to March 13, 2020 with a financial record of its own or clear predecessors or subsidiaries upon which calculation of an adjusted 2019 EBITDA can be based.
+(FAQ G.20). - b.
 Size of Borrower.
 The borrower must have 15,000 employees or fewer or have had 2019 annual revenues of \$5 billion or less. - c.
 Traditional SBA Rules on Ineligible Businesses Apply.
-Ineligible Businesses include those businesses listed in 13 CFR 120.110(b)-(j), (m)-(s), as modified and clarified by recent SBA regulations promulgated through April 24, 2020.1 FAQ E.11 further clarifies that such eligibility restrictions prohibit private equity funds from participating in the Main Street Lending Program (though portfolio companies of such funds may be eligible).
-Prospective borrowers are required to make a "reasonable, good faith effort" to determine if the business's activities or ownership would cause it to be classified as an ineligible business. - d.
-PPP Affiliation Rules Similarly Apply to Main Street Lending Program.
-When determining whether a business fits under the 15,000 employee limit or 2019 annual revenue cap of \$5 billion for purposes of eligibility for the Main Street Lending Program, the affiliation rules set forth in 13 CFR 121.301(f) and used in determining eligibility under PPP will similarly apply. - e.
-International Borrowers.
-The CARES Act provided that borrowers must be created or organized in the United States or under the laws of the United States with significant operations in and a majority of their employees based in the United States.
-Sections E.8 and E.9. of the FAQ clarify that borrowers "may be a subsidiary of a foreign company" so long as the borrower meets the aforementioned standard in the CARES Act and the borrower, on a consolidated basis with its
+Ineligible Businesses include those businesses listed in 13 CFR 120.110(b)-(j), (m)-(s), as modified and clarified by recent SBA regulations promulgated through April 24, 2020.
+FAQ E.11 further clarifies that such eligibility restrictions prohibit private equity funds from participating in the Main Street Lending Program